v2sCollections/City-of-Dreams/README.md

 > Many new immersion features for your Favourite NPCs.
 Enhanced romances, Replay Romances, Bug Fixes and much much more.

 <details><summary>CLICK FOR MORE DETAILS</summary>
+### Romance

+> Adds

+- Partners no longer suspend (stop answering the phone or recognising V at their homes) as soon as they message you:
+- They now suspend when you reply and direct them to an apartment
+- Non-base game relationships (FemV+Kerry, MascV+River, etc) are now accounted for in the messaging logic:
+- In the base game, if you romanced both the 'base' options, then it seems other romances wouldn't have the opportunity to message.
+- V now uses the Dance Floor dance, rather than the slow one from The Moth (H10 only in 0.5.0)
+- V can now Stroke Hair, Caress Cheek, and Kiss, Panam and Judy repeatedly on the sofa (H10 only in 0.5.0, River/Kerry to be added later too)
+- Fixes the incorrect camera restrictions after kissing Panam or Judy on the sofa (H10 only in 0.5.0)

 ### Johnny

 > Adds